jakobdimou/assignment3/README.md

 and at the top of the file change `#user http;` to `user webgen;`

 ### Step 2
-To create a separate server block file that configures Nginx to serve the index.html file on port 80, modify the `nginx.conf` file to include
+To create a separate server block file that configures Nginx to serve the index.html file on port 80, the main nginx configuration file `(/etc/nginx/nginx.conf)` needs to be modified to include:
 ```
 include /etc/nginx/conf.d/*.conf
 ```